 Yes, your Amazon Alexa can be used to control a Nest Thermostat.
 Alexa voice controls are also available with Nest doorbells and cameras.
 You can even operate a Nest Thermostat with Google Assistant.

-The good news is that a Nest Thermostat can control the temperature of your home without Wi-Fi.
-That being said, without Wi-Fi a Nest doesn’t have access to all the key features that most people enjoy.
+Yes, your Nest Thermostat can control the temperature of your home without Wi-Fi.
+That being said, a lack of an internet connection means your Nest doesn’t have the smart thermostat functions that most people enjoy.

 If you want to lock your Nest: